 Listener

-- Application Load Balancer (ALB) listeners (HTTP, HTTPS) can distribute traffic with fine-grained rules and conditions.
-The HTTPS listener processes encrypted traffic using SSL certificates.
+- Application Load Balancer (ALB) listeners (HTTP, HTTPS) can distribute traffic in a detailed manner by adding rules and conditions.
+The HTTPS listener processes encrypted traffic by applying SSL certificates.

-- Network Load Balancer (NLB) listeners (TCP, UDP) operate at Layer 4 and handle large volumes of requests quickly.
-The TLS listener supports the TLS protocol and processes encrypted traffic using SSL certificates, similar to ALB's HTTPS listener.
+- Network Load Balancer (NLB) listeners (TCP, UDP) work at layer 4 and are designed to quickly handle a large number of requests.
+TLS listeners support the TLS protocol and, like the ALB HTTPS listener, process encrypted traffic by applying SSL certificates.

-- Direct Server Return Network Load Balancer (DSRNLB) listeners must have matching port numbers for the listener's Protocol and the target group's Target.
-For details, please refer to DSRNLB.
+- Direct Server Return Network Load Balancer (DSRNLB) listeners require the protocol and port number of the listener to match those of the target group.
+For more details, refer to DSRNLB.

 Basic concepts